IgniteUI/igniteui-docfx/en/components/charts/features/chart-performance.md

 Setting the [`resolution`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdomainchartcomponent.html#resolution) property to a higher value will improve performance, but it will lower the graphical fidelity of lines of plotted series.
 As such, it can be increased up until the fidelity is unacceptable.

-This code snippet shows how to decrease resolution in the $PlatformShort$ charts.
+This code snippet shows how to decrease resolution in the Angular charts.

 <!-- Angular, React, WebComponents -->